Background and Editorial Policy

-Mail subscriptions are $235 per year.
+Mail subscriptions are $250 per year.
 Typeset by the Office of Student Publications at USC.
-Printed by News Publishers’ Press in Glendale, Califorina.
+Printed by Gardena Valley News in Gardena, Califorina.

 Editorial opinions expressed in the Daily Trojan do not necessarily reflect those of the University of Southern California, its faculty or student body.
 Complaints concerning the editorial content of the Daily Trojan should be made to the editor in Student Union 420, (213) 740-8829.
 Any complaints not resolved through this means may be placed before the Student Media Board by contacting the Office of Student Publications in Student Union 400, (213) 740-2707.